joleys/niko-home-control-II/README.md

 ### NHC All Off Action

 This action is exposed as a switch.
+The state is according the state of all assigned players as configured for that action.

 #### Entities

 It has some extra entities that can be used in automations:

-* **AllOff Active Binary Sensor**, which represents the AllOffActive state.
+* **AllOff Active Binary Sensor**, Is on only upon activation of the action.
+Off when one of the assigned participants in the action had a state change.
 Be aware that this state is only updated as the button is pressed, not when all devices are off.

 ### NHC Audio Control Action (untested)